jengerred/Subscriptions/README.md

 ## **How to Use This Repository**

-### 🛠️ Tools You'll Need
+## 🛠️ Tools You'll Need
+To get started with this project, you'll need the following tools:

-1. [Visual Studio Code](https://code.visualstudio.com/) – Code editor for writing and managing your project files.
+1. **Download and Install:** [Visual Studio Code](https://code.visualstudio.com/) – Code editor for writing and managing your project files.

-2. [Node.js (v20)](https://nodejs.org/en/) – JavaScript runtime environment for running server-side code.
+2. **Download and Install:** [Node.js (LTS)](https://nodejs.org/en/) – A JavaScript runtime environment for running server-side code.
 Make sure to install version 20 or later.

-3. [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) – Cloud-based database to securely store user data.
-Sign up for a free account.
+3. **Sign up or Sign in:** [MongoDB Atlas (Database)](https://www.mongodb.com/cloud/atlas) – Cloud-based database to securely store user data.

+4. **Sign up or Sign in:** [GitHub](https://github.com/) – A platform for hosting and collaborating on code repositories.
+You’ll use GitHub to push your project and deploy it with Vercel.

-4. [Vercel](https://vercel.com/) – Deployment platform for hosting your application.
-Sign up or log in to deploy your app.
+5. **Sign up or Sign in:** [Vercel](https://vercel.com/) – Deployment platform for hosting your application.

 ### Setup Instructions